-"I'm awake," he told whoever had knocked, just as he heard the person outside turn.
+"I'm awake," he told whoever had knocked, just as he heard the doorknob turning.

 "The Emperor awaits," he said, in as snooty a tone as humanly possible.
 His nose looked like it was reaching for the ceiling.

 "There will be no time to get changed," the servant said, possibly with a hint of schadenfreude in his voice.
-"Just come with me."
+"Come with me."

 I could take him, he thought to himself, eying the servant as they walked through a maze of stairs and corridors.
 He's got his back to me and he thinks I'm pathetic.
 I could knock him out and tie him up with his own godsawful jacket, easy.
 But he couldn't help also thinking: then what?

 The corridors seemed to never end.
-The ceilings and walls were covered with woodcarvings and gobelins, but the feel of the floor under the thick blue carpets that ran like road-channels through the entire place told Glaw he was in a building of stone.
+The ceilings and walls were covered with woodcarvings and tapestries, but the floor under the thick blue carpets that ran like road-channels through the entire place was made of stone.
 They met few other people; servants who did their best to keep out of their way.

 Finally, when Glaw had started to think he was being led to the basement, the servant stopped in front of a pair of huge double doors.
-With little ceremony the servant pushed them open and stepped inside, clearly expecting Glaw to follow him in.
+With little ceremony the servant pushed them open and stepped inside, clearly expecting Glaw to follow him.